2024 Cloud Marketplace Insights and Predictions

 The availability of these resources is a leading indicator that more sellers are making “learning the cloud” a significant part of their role.
 Will sales leaders eventually surpass alliance leaders in utilizing these resources in the next few years?
 We’re on that path.

-PREDICTION 4: Incentives for ISVs to engage in cloud partnerships through go-to-market activities will crescendo before they phase out.
+Prediction 4: Incentives for ISVs to engage in cloud partnerships through go-to-market activities will crescendo before they phase out.

 This prediction takes a pretty long-term view, but let’s investigate where we see signs that this could happen.
 First, there has been a general erosion of fees across the hyperscalers, settling in the 3%/1.5% (new/renewal) range.
 There’s simply not as much room to incentivize at this stage of cloud marketplace maturity.
 We’ve seen evidence that the clouds scrutinize the underlying architectures of marketplace software solutions and note if they are built using the cloud provider’s platform.
 If a particular software category has three significant solutions and only one underpinned by their cloud technology, why wouldn’t they focus incentives on that one?